 MoS: We’re in Ibiza, tell me about the first time you came to the island?

 Andrea Oliva: The first time I came to the island, was actually for my first gig here.
 It was just across the street at Space.
 It was a party called In Bed With Space, which was the after party for the Carl Cox night.
 It was funny because they had to close at 6 AM, so everybody had to leave the club.
 People would wait for an hour in the car park, have a bit of a party there and then go back inside when it re-opened at seven.

 That’s a pretty good start!

 It’s an amazing start!
 Because I always said to myself, if I’m going to Ibiza – I want to DJ.

 When was that?

 How has the island changed since then?

 It’s changed a lot because the island has got so popular.
 It used to be when you thought of Ibiza, you thought about big DJs, big parties, but now it’s about the island – a beautiful place, amazing restaurants, nice hotels.
 You can have a proper vacation without taking a plane and flying 12 hours to Thailand.
 It’s pretty much in the centre of Europe – a two-hour flight and you're here.
 In that aspect, the island has changed for the better.
 But then people complain - the romantic guys - they say ‘it’s not the same anymore’.
-Well of course it’s not the same anymore because everything is going to change with time.
+Well, of course, it’s not the same anymore because everything is going to change with time.
 Your vision is going to change as well.
 As you get older, you might think it’s changed, but maybe you’ve just changed.
 It still has the same vibe.
-Of course back in the day it was all about free parties, beach parties.
+Of course, back in the day, it was all about free parties, beach parties.
 But it’s like when you’re younger people ask you to play their party and you say of course, but as you get bigger it’s not possible to play everywhere.
-The island, and the industry has just become a bit more organised.
+The island and the industry have just become a bit more organised.